-The Importance of Downtown
+The Value of Downtown report: Birmingham

-February 7, 2022 · Uncategorized, Value of Downtown Report
+February 7, 2022 · Develop, Live, Value of Downtown Report, Visit

-By David Downey
+Written by David Downey

-President and CEO, International Downtown Association
+International Downtown Association President & CEO

-From driving tax revenue and business activity to hosting a concentration of resources, amenities, and social infrastructure, downtowns play a pivotal role in the long-term health of a region.
-As the literal and figurative heart of their cities, downtowns represent and welcome residents, employees, and visitors from all walks of life.
+From driving tax revenue and business activity to hosting a concentration of resources, amenities and social infrastructure, downtowns play a pivotal role in the long-term health of a region.
+As the literal and figurative heart of their cities, downtowns represent and welcome residents, employees and visitors from all walks of life.
 Downtowns provide access to all to opportunity, essential services, culture, recreation, entertainment and civic activities.

-That’s why we have worked with 44 downtowns – a number that increases each year – on their Value of Downtown reports.
-The Value of U.S. Downtowns and Center Cities research articulates the inherent value a downtown provides to the greater city, highlighting a district’s contributions based upon 100+ key data points in the principles of Economy, Inclusion, Vibrancy, Identity and Resilience.
+That’s why we have worked with 44 downtowns — a number that increases each year — on their Value of Downtown reports.
+The Value of U.S. Downtowns and Center Cities research articulates the inherent value a downtown provides to the greater city, highlighting a district’s contributions based upon 100+ key data points in the principles of economy, inclusion, vibrancy, identity and resilience.
 Our 2020 data showed that study downtowns outpaced their cities in residential growth between 2000 and 2018, growing an average of 40% against the citywide average of 15%.
 Throughout our study, we find downtowns often comprise just 3% of the city land mass on average and contribute 20% or more of the overall tax base for the city.

 So where does Birmingham stand in relation to other downtowns?
 That’s where the Vitality Index comes in.
 The index, which updates as new data becomes available, builds upon IDA’s research in the Value of Downtown report and measures vitality through economy, inclusion and vibrancy scores.